Assault Defense Attorney

 2nd Degree Assault Charges

-Simple Assault Charges (3rd Degree)
+Simple Assault Charges (3rd Degree Assault)

 The least serious of assault charges in commonly known as simple assault.
 This is a misdemeanor with a maximum sentence of 30 days in which physical contact was made or an attempt to hurt someone happened.
 This is generally tried in Municipal or Magistrate’s court.